DavidASchonfeld/Nodejs-Chatroom/README.md

 # nodejs-chatroom
 Adam Epstein and I created this repository for our Rapid Prototype and Development class.
-We base some of our code off of the provided code/examples that were provided.
+The socket.io communication was based class examples.